halitbarut/bootcamp-group-128/README.md

 -----

-## Sprint 2: Academic Hierarchy and Advanced Filtering
+# 🚀 Sprint 2: Academic Hierarchy and Advanced Filtering

-### Sprint Notes
+## 📝 Sprint Notes

-The main goal of this sprint was to organize exams under an academic structure (University -\> Department -\> Class Level) and to enable users to perform detailed filtering based on these criteria.
-This was intended to help users find the exams they are looking for much more quickly and efficiently.
+The main goal of this sprint was to organize exams under an academic structure (**University → Department → Class Level**) and to enable users to perform detailed filtering based on these criteria.
+This was intended to help users find the exams they are looking for much more quickly and efficiently. 🔍🎯

-  - **Completed Work:**
-      - **Backend:**
+---

+## ✅ Completed Work

+### 🛠 Backend:
-          - New tables named `University`, `Department`, and `ClassLevel` were added to the database.
+- 🏛 New tables named **University**, **Department**, and **ClassLevel** were added to the database.
-          - The `Exam` table was linked to these new academic tables.
+- 🔗 The **Exam** table was linked to these new academic tables.
-          - Pydantic schemas were created for the new tables (`schemas.py`).
+- 📦 Pydantic schemas were created for the new tables (`schemas.py`).
-          - Full CRUD (Create, Read, Update, Delete) functions for University, Department, and Class Level were added to the `crud.py` file.
+- 🧩 Full CRUD (Create, Read, Update, Delete) functions for **University**, **Department**, and **ClassLevel** were added to the `crud.py` file.
-          - API endpoints to expose these CRUD operations were grouped under `routers/academics.py`.
+- 🌐 API endpoints to expose these CRUD operations were grouped under `routers/academics.py`.
-          - The `get_exams_filtered` function was developed to filter exams by university, department, class level, year, semester, and course name (`crud.py`).
+- 🧠 The `get_exams_filtered` function was developed to filter exams by **university, department, class level, year, semester**, and **course name** (`crud.py`).
-          - The exam creation and retrieval endpoints were updated to include the new academic information.
+- 📝 The **exam creation and retrieval endpoints** were updated to include the new academic information.

-      - **Frontend:**
+### 🎨 Frontend:
-          - Select/dropdown boxes for University, Department, and Class Level were added to the exam search and filtering interface.
+- 🔽 Select/dropdown boxes for **University, Department**, and **Class Level** were added to the exam search and filtering interface.
-          - Fields for entering academic information were added to the new exam creation form.
+- 🧾 Fields for entering academic information were added to the **new exam creation form**.
-          - The search results page was updated to correctly display filtered exams.
+- 🧹 The search results page was updated to correctly display **filtered exams**.

+---

-### Estimated & Completed Story Points
+## 🧮 Estimated & Completed Story Points

-  - **Estimated Points:** 21 Story Points
+- 🎯 **Estimated Points**: 21 Story Points
-  - **Completed Points:** 21 Story Points
+- 🏁 **Completed Points**: 21 Story Points

+---

-### Estimation Logic
+## 📐 Estimation Logic

-Story point estimations were made considering the complexity of the work, development time, and potential risks.
+Story point estimations were made considering the **complexity of the work**, **development time**, and **potential risks**.
 For example:

-  - **New Database Models and Relationships (8 Points):** This was one of the highest-pointed tasks because it affected the existing `Exam` model and required a fundamental change in the database schema.
+- 🧱 **New Database Models and Relationships** (8 Points): A high-impact task requiring schema redesign.
-  - **CRUD Functions and Endpoints (5 Points):** Although a standard workflow, it was rated as medium complexity because it needed to be written separately for three different models.
+- 🔁 **CRUD Functions and Endpoints** (5 Points): Medium complexity due to being written for three different models.
-  - **Advanced Filtering Function (5 Points):** This received a high score because it involved a complex query that joins multiple tables and manages multiple parameters.
+- 🔍 **Advanced Filtering Function** (5 Points): A complex query joining multiple tables with multiple parameters.
-  - **Frontend Integration (3 Points):** Connecting the backend endpoints to the frontend and creating the necessary UI components.
+- 🖼 **Frontend Integration** (3 Points): Standard UI development and backend connection.

+---

-### Daily Scrum Notes (Example)
+## 🗓 Daily Scrum Notes (Example)

-  - **Day 1:** The backend team started working on the new database models (`University`, `Department`, `ClassLevel`).
-The frontend team prepared mock designs for the filtering components.
+- **Day 1**: 🧱 Backend team started working on new DB models. 🎨 Frontend prepared mockups for filtering UI.
-  - **Day 3:** The backend completed the CRUD endpoints and began testing via Swagger.
-The frontend took the first steps to connect `axios` services to these endpoints.
+- **Day 3**: 🔗 Backend finished CRUD endpoints and tested via Swagger.
+Frontend began connecting axios services.
-  - **Day 5:** The advanced filtering function (`get_exams_filtered`) was completed.
-Performance tests and various filtering combinations were tried.
+- **Day 5**: ✅ `get_exams_filtered` function completed. ⚙️ Performed tests with various combinations.
-  - **Day 7:** Backend and frontend integration was completed.
-Minor bugs found during joint testing were fixed.
+- **Day 7**: 🤝 Integration completed. 🐞 Minor bugs fixed during testing.
 Sprint goals were achieved.

+---

-### Sprint Board Updates Screenshot
+## 🧾 Sprint Board Updates Screenshot

-*(You can add a screenshot of your project management tool (Jira, Trello, GitHub Projects, etc.) at the end of the sprint here.)*
+📸 *(You can add a screenshot of your project management tool (Jira, Trello, GitHub Projects, etc.) at the end of the sprint here.)*

+---

-### Sprint Review
+## 🧪 Sprint Review

 At the end-of-sprint review meeting, the following features were presented to stakeholders:

-  - A demonstration showed that exams can now be added with specific university, department, and class level information.
+- 🏛 Exams can now be added with specific **university, department, and class level** information.
-  - The search and filter section on the homepage was tested live.
-It was confirmed that exams were successfully filtered by selecting different universities and departments.
+- 🔍 The **search and filter section** on the homepage was tested live.
+Correct filtering confirmed.
-  - A technical overview was given on how the new `academics` endpoints work via the Swagger documentation.
+- 📘 A technical overview was given using **Swagger** documentation.
-  - Feedback from stakeholders was very positive.
-It was noted that the ability to quickly access desired exams would significantly improve the user experience.
+- 💬 **Feedback** was very positive.
+Stakeholders found the feature helpful for user experience.

+---

-### Sprint Retrospective
+## 🔍 Sprint Retrospective

-  - **What Went Well?**
+### ✅ What Went Well?
-      - Communication and coordination between the backend and frontend teams were excellent.
+- 🤝 Communication and coordination between teams were excellent.
-      - Tasks were clearly defined, and everyone knew their responsibilities.
+- 🎯 Tasks were clearly defined; team members were aligned.
-      - The new academic structure has built a solid foundation for future features (e.g., course-based statistics).
+- 🧱 New academic structure sets foundation for **future features** (e.g., course-based stats).

-  - **What Could Be Improved?**
+### ⚠️ What Could Be Improved?
-      - The database query for the filtering function became more complex than initially expected.
-More time could have been allocated to optimize this query.
+- 🧮 Filtering query was more complex than expected; more time needed for optimization.
-      - More preliminary research could have been done for some of the `MUI` components used on the frontend.
+- 🧪 More research could’ve been done for some **MUI components**.

-  - **Action Items:**
+### 🗂 Action Items:
-      - For future sprints, a separate "spike" (research) task will be created for jobs requiring complex queries.
+- 📌 For future sprints, create a separate **"spike" (research)** task for complex queries.
-      - The frontend team will test new components with a small prototype before full implementation.
+- 🧪 Frontend will **test new components** with prototypes before full implementation.
 -----

 ---